GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_srcs_basic_ex.md

 :::{dropdown} Video: Clip example
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_qgis_clip_wiki.mp4"></video>
 :::
 4. Now you should have a new point layer with all health facilities in Somaliland.
-Delete the old "Sub_Saharan_health_facilities_OSM" layer by right-click on the layer -> `Remove layer`
+Delete the old "Somalia_health_facilities_WHO" layer by right-click on the layer -> `Remove layer`

 ### Task 8: Data visualization- Categorized classification of Points

 Categorized classification in QGIS groups spatial data into distinct categories based on specific attributes.
 This classification enhances the organization and interpretation of geospatial information for clearer insights.
-1. Open the attribute table of "Somaliland_health_facilities_OSM" by right click on "Somaliland_health_facilities_OSM" -> `Open Attribute Table`
+1. Open the attribute table of "Somaliland_health_facilities_OSM" by right clicking on "Somaliland_health_facilities_OSM" -> `Open Attribute Table`
 2. Check out the column “Facility t”.
 This column has the data on the type of the health facility.
 As you can see there are not just hospitals but many different typs of facilities like Health posts.
 3. To categorise all facilities by type on the map, open the symbology window.
 Right-click on the "Somaliland_health_facilities_OSM" layer -> `properties`-> `symbology`
 4. Click on `Categorized`